Mathematics (MA)

 Course Type(s): None

 Careful examination of mathematical ideas behind the mathematics taught in grades K-6, and their history and applications to daily life.
-Intended primarily for future elementary school teachers to provide them with a better understanding of the mathematics they will teach.
+Intended primarily for future elementary school teachers to provide them with a better understanding of the underlying concepts of the mathematics they will teach.
 MA-206 concentrates on the algebraic thinking, probability and statistics.
 It develops algebraic thinking by extending concepts from Number Systems (MA-205) via problem-solving, proportional relationships, pattern-recognition, generalization and identities.
 Probability introduces key concepts from discrete mathematics and applies proportional relationships.
 Statistics involves systematic organization of data.
-The course will focus on understanding and exploring the mathematics through problem solving, projects, group explorations, use of manipulatives, and some use of technology.
+The course will focus on developing educators' conceptual understanding and exploring the mathematics through problem solving, projects, group explorations, and use of manipulatives as practices for mathematics instruction.
 MA-206 does not count towards the mathematics major or minor requirements.

 Course usage information